 Many organizations have held onto the outdated notion that the only way they could keep their data secure was by keeping it in-house.
 Although countless headline-making data breaches and mishaps should have already proven otherwise—that in-house doesn’t always mean “more secure”— what caught organizations most off-guard about coronavirus in this respect was that they suddenly had to adapt to cloud environments and they didn’t have the security measures in place to make it happen.

 Although transitions haven’t necessarily been smooth, businesses have had to adapt and create digital security protocols.
 Now that they’re in place, they’re more open to the idea of leveraging more tools, processes, and technology.
-PCI-DSS certified and HIPAA-compliant BPO companies like DATAMARK are not only able to help companies apply multiple layers of security but can deliver powerful, transformative tech they need to thrive.
+Companies such as DATAMARK who abide by all client requirements for compliance and/or certification of 3rd-party regulations including, but not limited to, PCI and HIPAA, are not only able to help companies apply multiple layers of security but can deliver powerful, transformative tech they need to thrive.

 Automation Became Central to Lean Operations